-Existential therapy focuses on free will, self-determination, and the search for meaning—often centering on you rather than on the symptom.
-The approach emphasizes your capacity to make rational choices and to develop to their maximum potential.
+Existential therapy focuses on free will, self-determination, and the search for meaning—often centering on the individual rather than on their symptoms.
+The approach emphasizes a person's capacity to make rational choices and to develop to their maximum potential.
 Some practitioners regard existential therapy as an orientation toward therapy, not a distinct modality, per se.
 This type of therapy is often useful for patients who experience existential threat or dread when security and identity feel in peril.

 The existential approach stresses that:

 - All people have the capacity for self-awareness.